alpinejs/alpine/README.md

 > Note: The $dispatch property is only available in the DOM.

-If you need to access $dispatch inside of a Javascript function you can pass it in directly:
+If you need to access $dispatch inside of a JavaScript function you can pass it in directly:

 `<button x-on:click="myFunction($dispatch)"></button>`